 01 of 13

 02 of 13

 03 of 13

 04 of 13

-Make-a-Wish Hawaii sponsors this walk and run through Honolulu City Lights in downtown Honolulu annually.
+Make-a-Wish Hawaii sponsors this walk and run event through Honolulu City Lights in downtown Honolulu annually.
 But don't come in running clothes—this run isn't timed, so you can wear some holiday finery and bring pets and strollers if you'd like.
 Show up at the Hawaii State Capitol building at 3 p.m. for early events.
-The walk and run start at 6 p.m., entrance fees are $35 per person, and all funds go to Make-a-Wish.Continue to 5 of 6 below.
+Children can take advantage of the Keiki Sprint and kid-friendly activities.
+There will be food trucks and more to do while you wait for the walk to start.

 05 of 13

 For a totally Hawaii-inspired event (water, boats, and the hula), check out the Festival of Lights Boat Parade.
 Boats decorated for the season with bright lights will cruise by the marina at Hawaii Kai Towne Center on Oahu in this annual event.
 And there's live entertainment, too: The U.S. Air Force Band of the Pacific will perform, and that will be followed by an authentic hula performance.